Speaking at TEDx Zagreb in a few hours…

 Pulling woodticks off my skin

-Sneaking extra deserts when the cooks weren’t watching
+Sneaking extra desserts when the cooks weren’t watching

 But more than anything else–I remember watching boy after boy make life-changing commitments to follow Jesus…